MSDN-WhiteKnight/CilTools/docfx_project/articles/cilview-manual.md

 6\.
 Select type from the **Type** drop-down list in the main window

 7\.
 Select method in the left panel.

-You can also search assemblies, types and methods by entering the fragment of their names into the **Find** text field and pressing the "**>**" button.
-CIL View searches methods in the currently selected type, if the type is selected.
-In a similar way, types are searched in the currently selected assembly, if one is selected.
-The search results are shown in the context menu.
-Clicking on the menu item navigates to the corresponding object.

 8\.
 The right panel will display the CIL disassembly of the selected method.